-At its First Regular Session of 2006, the Board endorsed "Targeting in Emergencies".19 The Board requested that the policy compendium be updated in line with the following recommendations.
+At its First Regular Session of 2006, the Board endorsed "Targeting in Emergencies" and requested that the following recommendations be added to the policy compendium.

-24. It is WFP policy that targeting is a central element of an integrated and comprehensive emergency needs assessment and response strategy.
-WFP should continue to respond immediately and in a cost-effective manner to emergencies and, in so doing, aim to meet conditions for effective targeting such as:

-- i) food assistance is required to save or protect lives and livelihoods; - ii) the most vulnerable target groups are identified; - iii) type and form of food assistance best suited to the needs of the target groups are identified; and - iv) ongoing adjustments are made to the above on the basis of appropriate assessments and modification of activities according to changing needs. - 25.
+- 25. It is WFP policy that targeting is a central element of an integrated and comprehensive emergency needs assessment and response strategy.
+WFP should continue to respond immediately and in a cost-effective manner to emergencies and, in so doing, aim to meet conditions for effective targeting such as: - i) food assistance is required to save or protect lives and livelihoods; - ii) the most vulnerable target groups are identified; - iii) type and form of food assistance best suited to the needs of the target groups are identified; and - iv) ongoing adjustments are made to the above on the basis of appropriate assessments and modification of activities according to changing needs. - 26.
 Targeting should be a conscious and integral management activity at all stages of the programme cycle.
 As an emergency develops and population needs change, target groups, targeting methods and WFP practices must also evolve.
 Successful targeting requires regular, systematic analysis of a multiplicity of factors, including the gender dimensions of an emergency.
 Setting clear project objectives from the start that take these factors into account will later allow for targeting flexibility without compromising the goals of a project.
-The selection of programme and delivery mechanisms that ensure that food reaches those who need it is an equally important aspect of targeting. - 26.
-The main targeting objective of WFP in emergencies is to achieve a balance between targeting exclusion errors, which can be life-threatening, and potentially disruptive or wasteful inclusion errors.
-In acute emergencies, due to the urgency of the situation, it may well be necessary to accept inclusion errors in order to save lives or protect livelihoods.
-Other targeting objectives include providing a safe environment for food deliveries and maintaining flexibility to adapt to rapidly changing situations. - 27.
-Targeting costs increase in proportion to the level and detail of targeting.
-WFP should analyse benefits and budget for costs associated with different targeting approaches, keeping in mind that cost-efficiency for WFP may imply increased transaction or opportunity costs for recipients.
+The selection of programme and delivery mechanisms that ensure that food reaches those who need it is an equally important aspect of targeting.